 A WordPress theme includes a style sheet containing CSS (Cascading Style Sheets) code that determines the appearance of the elements of the website – from the size and colour of the text, to the way the images line up on the page.

-For example, if I want to add a blue dashed border around my images, as shown below, then I could do it by adding this CSS to the style sheet:
+For example, if I want to add a blue dashed border around my images, as shown below, then I could do it with this CSS:

 “border: dashed 2px #4c5ea0;”

-I used the CSS3 Generator site to produce some code to give my next image a different look:
+This code gives my next image a different look:

 “-webkit-border-radius: 10px; border-radius: 10px;